Sir Lucius O'Brien, 3rd Baronet: Background

 O'Brien was the son of Sir Edward O'Brien, 2nd Baronet and his wife Mary Hickman, inheriting the baronetcy on the death of his father in 1765.
-He was educated at Trinity College, Dublin and entered the Middle Temple in 1753, later becoming a barrister.
+He was educated at Trinity College Dublin and entered the Middle Temple in 1753, later becoming a barrister.

 Career

 In 1761, he entered the Irish House of Commons as the member for Ennis, sitting until 1768.
-Subsequently O'Brien successfully ran for Clare, a seat previously held by his father, holding it until 1776.
+Subsequently, O'Brien successfully ran for County Clare, a seat previously held by his father, holding it until 1776.
 He was then again elected for Ennis, but following the unseating of Hugh Dillon Massy as Member of Parliament for Clare, O'Brien returned to represent that constituency in 1778.
 In the election of 1783, he became the representative for Tuam.
 O'Brien was sworn of the Privy Council of Ireland in 1786.
 He served for the latter constituency until 1790, when he was re-elected for Ennis.
 He held this seat finally until his death in 1795.

 He was elected a Fellow of the Royal Society in 1773.

 In 1787 he was appointed a Privy Counsellor and from 1788 to 1795 was Clerk of the Crown and Hanaper in the Irish Chancery.